Delphix currently supports Commvault v11. The version of Commvault SQL Agent on the staging environment must be the same as that on the source.

 - Both SQL Agents (on source and staging) should be registered with Commvault Server mentioned during linking.

-- Since SSO is used from Commvault CLI to login to the CommServe server from the staging environment, SSO should be enabled.
+- Since SSO is used from Commvault CLI to login into the CommServe server from the staging environment, SSO should be enabled.

 - Active Directory domain should be configured and configured staging environment user should be given required permissions to restore the database on staging client.